 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting al similar financial instruments traded in the market.
+Market risk has increased due to significant volatility in financial markets due to the COVID-19 pandemic and geopolitical factors.
 The Foundation is exposed to price risk through its investments for which the value fluctuates with the quoted market price.